February 12, 2015

-Sponsorship is often seen as a logo stamped somewhere, however, there’s much more that meets the eye.
+Sponsorship is often simply seen as a logo stamped somewhere, however, there’s much more to the process than meets the eye.
 Sponsorship requires time and attention, and what you’ll notice is that there’s much more to sponsorship than extra income.
 In this blog we explain why you should utilise sponsorship and what to consider when choosing a partner.

 Before you start

 Make sure you have all relevant information about your visitors, your events and the location/venue.
 Create a beautiful document (preferably to be the same style as your event branding), which you can send out.
 The immediate additional revenue can be quite the eye-catcher, but remember to think about your events’ long-term interests – make a three year plan.

 A collaboration with an interesting brand can ensure the expansion of your own PR.
 Imagine this, Red Bull or Heineken announce a partnership (we could also use a local sponsor as another example).
 You can just imagine how much extra reach this collaboration will do for your event and communities.

 Ensure that you are looking for a sponsor that fits your event and its target audience – make it a relevant sponsor.
 This ultimately reinforces each brand’s image.
 Your visitors/attendees are not waiting for advertisements, so pro-actively and in detail figure out which sponsor would be most valuable.
 If this isn’t done correctly, it could adversely affect your brand’s image.